 In IVF, a woman is treated with hormones to cause her eggs to mature.
-The eggs are then retrieved during a surgical procedure such as ultrasound-guided needle aspiration or laparoscopy.
+The eggs are then retrieved during a surgical procedure, such as an ultrasound-guided needle aspiration or laparoscopy.
 The eggs are then combined with a man’s sperm outside of the woman’s body in a laboratory dish.
 There, the eggs fertilize.
 The resulting embryos grow in the laboratory for a few days.
 The embryos are then transferred into the woman’s uterus.
 Embryos implant in the uterus, resulting in a pregnancy.

 IVF can be used to treat a variety of types of infertility.
 It can increase a couple’s chances of becoming pregnant.
 The success rate varies according to maternal age, fresh or frozen embryos, the quality of the sperm, and whether the patient’s own eggs or donor eggs are used.
 In the US, the live birth rate per IVF cycle using fresh nondonor eggs is around 40% in women aged 35 and younger.
 This rate decreases with age.

-Assisted reproductive technology: home.
-The Centers for Disease Control website.
-Available at: http://www.cdc.gov/ART/index.htm.
-Updated August 1, 2012.
-Accessed October 23, 2012.
+Assisted reproductive technology (ART).
+Centers for Disease Control and Prevention website.
+Available at: https://www.cdc.gov/art/index.html.
+Updated November 9, 2016.
+Accessed January 30, 2017.

 In vitro fertilization: IVF.
 American Pregnancy Association website.
-Available at: http://www.americanpregnancy.org/infertility/ivf.html.
-Updated May 2007.
-Accessed October 23, 2012.
+Available at: http://americanpregnancy.org/infertility/in-vitro-fertilization.
+Updated September 2, 2016.
+Accessed January 30, 2017.

 IVF/ART.
 National Infertility Association website.
-Available at: http://www.resolve.org/family-building-options/ivf-art.html.
-Accessed October 23, 2012.
+Available at: http://www.resolve.org/family-building-options/ivf-art.
+Accessed January 30, 2017.